-- are able to withstand a tensile force of 80 kN in any direction within a cone of 45° (included angle) measured from the load line of the relevant suspension member. - are separated by at least 100mm (measured between the centres of the two attachment points) on the survival cell or gearbox. - are separated by at least 90° radially with respect to the axis of the wheel and at least 100mm (measured between the centres of the two attachment points) on each wheel/upright assembly. - are able to accommodate tether end fitting loops with a minimum inside diameter according to the indication on the homologation label on the cable.

-14.9.5 Furthermore, no suspension member may contain more than one tether.

-14.9.6 Each tether must have a minimum length of 400 mm.
-Installation guidelines can be found in the Appendixes to these regulations.
+- are able to withstand a tensile force of 80 kN in any direction within a cone of 45° (included angle) measured from the load line of the relevant suspension member. - are separated by at least 100mm (measured between the centres of the two attachment points) on the survival cell or gearbox. - are separated by at least 90° radially with respect to the axis of the wheel and at least 100mm (measured between the centres of the two attachment points) on each wheel/upright assembly. - are able to accommodate tether end fitting loops with a minimum inside diameter according to the indication on the homologation label on the cable. - 14.9.5 Furthermore, no suspension member may contain more than one tether. - 14.9.6 Each tether must have a minimum length of 400 mm.